 - by post: to Eurobodalla Shire Council PO Box 99, Moruya NSW 2537

 If you are constructing, altering or renovating a food premise, you must meet Australian Standard AS4674-2004: Design Construction and Fitout of a Food Premise to gain approval from Council.
-This fact sheet is a useful guide to assist you in this process:

 Before you commence any work on your food business, you must check with Council to find out if you are required to lodge a Development Application (DA).